prowe/dotNetCoreDemo/blog.md

 # .NET core from Soup-to-Nuts.

 Build a API backend for your application using the newest version of .NET that can be developed anywhere and run everywhere.
+This tutorial walks through the process to build a production-ready service to perform CRUD operations on a "Pokemon."

 ## Environment Setup

 Download and Install the .Net Core SDK from [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core).
+If you are prompted for a type of install, select "Command Line/Other."
 You will also need a text editor you're comfortable with.

 [Postman](https://www.getpostman.com) is optional but useful for creating web service calls using JWT tokens.